Abdullah-ICT-14/Digital-Image-Processing/README.md

 # Digital-Image-Processing
-Program are written in Spider IDE of Anaconda Distributions.
+Program are written in Spider IDE of Anaconda Distribution.